jamiebeach/Learning-2024/BLOG.md

 [![Azure AI-102 Mindmap](./images/azure-ai-mindmap.svg)](./images/excalidraw/azure-ai-mindmap.excalidraw)

+I found a link online, from a reddit post, of a github library that has some transformer models from scratch.
+It's called [MinT : Minimal Transformer Library and Tutorials](https://github.com/dpressel/mint).
+Looks interesting and was recommended as a study aid for transformers and LLMs.
+Added it to the resources list.

+I finished the night with another unit from AI-102 learning path.

 ## January-13
 I spent a good chunk of time today going through LM Studio and recorded a video showing how well it runs on a fairly mediocre computer.
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/MZA66Nhspy0/0.jpg)](http://www.youtube.com/watch?v=MZA66Nhspy0 "Using LM Studio")